hotosm/fmtm/docs/manuals/mapping.md

-- The first time you load the project, you should be prompted to download the custom `.apk` from the upper right corner of your browser window usually represented by three vertical dots.
+- The first time you load the project, you should be prompted to download the custom `.apk` from the upper right corner of your browser window usually represented by three horizontal lines (☰).

 - Once downloaded, you should install the custom ODK Collect application.
   For installation, locate the downloaded ODK APK file usually found on